coderomantor/My-first-repo/README.md

 # My-first-repo
-this is my first github repo and it may not be much valuable for anyone else.
+this is my first GitHub repo and it may not be much valuable for anyone else.
+This my first repository